 The Buff Restaurant in Boulder

+The Buff is another one of the best places for brunch in Boulder, Colorado.
 This Boulder staple exclusively offers breakfast and brunch, and it has a large selection of hearty breakfast offerings.
 The Buff is most known for its skillet breakfast, which is primarily eggs and potatoes with a variety of toppings, served on an iron skillet.
-The Buff also offers $.99 bloody mary’s and mimosas with the purchase of a brunch entree.
+The Buff also offers $.99 Bloody Mary’s and mimosas with the purchase of a brunch entree.
 While I can’t say it was the most mind blowing bloody mary I’ve had, it was definitely worth the price tag!
 I split the granola pancake and huevos rancheros.
 Both were yummy and the portions were pretty huge for everything our group ordered.